jawj/zapatos-docs/src/index.md

 ### This documentation

 This document is generated from a [separate repository](https://github.com/jawj/zapatos-docs/).

-Most of the TypeScript code examples are run, producing the expandable SQL/results sections, as the document is compiled, so they should be free of basic errors.
-During this process, all generated SQL is funnelled through [pgFormatter](https://github.com/darold/pgFormatter) for easier reading.
+All generated SQL has been funnelled through [pgFormatter](https://github.com/darold/pgFormatter) for easier reading.

 ### Fixes, feature and contributions